netlest/absences/README.md

 Robert seems no longe maintaining that so I came up with my own version rewritten for python.

 Application supports both PostgreSQL and sqllite database for storing data.
-It build with Python Flask and can be easily started on Docker.
+Its built with Python Flask and can be easily started on Docker.

 Have fun!